 It’s true!
 There is a government rebate available for new solar installations on residential properties in Nova Scotia.
 The rebate is currently set at $0.60 per watt, up to $6,000.
 Most of our installations are 10kW or more, meaning they qualify for the maximum amount.
 More details are available at Efficiency Nova Scotia.

 Are you installing in my area?

 Yes!
-We are currently booking installations for 2019 across Nova Scotia.
+We are currently booking installations for summer 2019 across Nova Scotia.
 Fill out our Get a Free Quote form with some information about your property and we’ll get back to you.

 How long does installation take?